KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

 Make sure the efs is detached from all the security groups and make sure efs doesn't belong to any VPC anymore.

-Also the new security group"knowdevweb" opening up web ports to "node" should be de-tached from node and deleted.
+Also the new security group "knowdevweb" opening up web ports to "node" should be detached from node and deleted.

 Also, clean the resources associated with Dummy efs-access instance (see efs docs above and [the EC2 cleaning doc](Cleaning-EC2.md)).